smasongarrison/D3mirt/README.md

 or `'2PL'`.
 Note, the EFA is only used to find model identification items that meet the necessary DMIRT model specification requirements.
 The EFA model itself is discarded after this step in the procedure.
-This implies that rotation method is less crucial and the user is encouraged to try different rotation methods and compare the results.
+This implies that the rotation method is less crucial and the user is encouraged to try different rotation methods and compare the results.

-Note, all outputs from functions from the `mirt` package are available as ready made package files that can be loaded directly into the R session.
+Note, all outputs from functions from the `mirt` package are available as ready-made package files that can be loaded directly into the R session.

 ``` r